 Group sessions help build a sense of community and connection to each other, the Elders, and the traditional teachings of the Mi’kmaq nation.
 Through the Medicine Wheel teachings, Indigenous youth learn to develop the traditional and cultural tools to live a balanced, traditional, and healthy lifestyle, reducing the likelihood of recidivism.

-Coming Full Circle provides semi-weekly teachings on the Medicine Wheel to raise awareness of self, others, and the community, in a safe and cultural environment.
+Coming Full Circle provides semi-weekly Medicine Wheel teachings to raise awareness of self, others, and the community, in a safe and cultural environment.
 This is used to assist in the development of a deeper sense of purpose for Indigenous youth.
 As each quadrant of the Medicine Wheel is explored, participants will be engaged in complimentary land-based teachings to enhance their learning and connection to their Indigenous culture.